 Auto Accident Attorney in New York

-If you are involved in any type of motor vehicle accident, contact an experienced auto accident attorney as early as possible.
+If you are involved in a serious motor vehicle accident, contact an experienced auto accident attorney as quickly as possible.
 The auto accident attorneys at Dervishi Law Group P.C. have extensive experience in handling all types of motor vehicle accident claims throughout New York State.
-For free case evaluation, call at 718-619-4525.
+For a free case evaluation, call 718-619-4525.